 Black seeds, which are also sometimes referred to as black cumin, black caraway, black sesame, and Roman coriander, have been the subject of hundreds of scientific studies for a wide variety of symptoms and conditions.
 Experts have proposed that the reason for the effectiveness of black seed oil is the presence of three phytochemicals: thymoquinone (TQ), thymohydroguinone (THQ), and thymol.
 These natural chemicals have demonstrated an ability to destroy or inhibit dozens of common human pathogens, which is a big reason why researchers have been testing its ability to fight superbugs.
 But fighting superbugs is not the only thing for which black seed oil is valued.

 Here is a discussion of seven health benefits of black seed oil.
 Talk to your healthcare provider about the best dose of black seed oil for your needs.

 - Liver health.
-The liver is a master detox organ, so it’s critical that it function optimally at all times.
-Experts have shown that use of black seed oil promotes better liver function and helps prevent damage and disease.
+The liver is a master detox organ, so it’s critical that it functions optimally at all times.
+Experts have shown that the use of black seed oil promotes better liver function and helps prevent damage and disease.

 - Skin health.
 Black seed oil has a beneficial impact on the production of melanin, which is a pigment that protects the skin from damage.
-Therefore, using black seed oil on your skin can promote a healthy dermis and healing.
-Use of the oil has been shown to help manage eczema and to be as effective as betamethasone for this purpose.
+Therefore, using black seed oil on your skin can promote healthy dermis and healing.
+The use of the oil has been shown to help manage eczema and to be as effective as betamethasone for this purpose.
 Black seed oil also can help reduce symptoms of psoriasis and acne.
-The oil can be taken internally, applied as is or is available in various lotions.
+The oil can be taken internally, applied as-is or is available in various lotions.